 Communicators know this issue intimately, perhaps most when it comes to internal reports or memos.
 Oh, you can write them just fine, but try getting people to read or react to the document you spent hours composing.
 All of this boils down to engagement, of course, a constant torment of the communicator.

-What’s a Communicator to do?
+What’s a Communicator to Do?

-Instead Kautzky and his team at the federal laboratory came up with the one-pager you see on page 6.
+Instead Kautzky and his team at the federal laboratory came up with the one-pager you see below.
 Kautzky describes it as “a digestible” way for senior leaders to view his team’s quarterly output.
 In addition to containing a slew of data, the infographic with the “high-tech look” scores points with the Lab’s senior leader, who is a fan of the visual approach to data, he says.

 Sorry, We Don’t Deliver

 Here’s the kicker: Kautzky and his staff don’t routinely deliver the document to senior leaders.
 “We [on the communications team] all have copies…it’s a morale booster for us,” he says.
 “We post it on our office doors, and have the e-version on an internal webpage.”
 Team members also use it as a leave-behind when they meet with senior lab leaders.
 What, no electronic delivery to lab leaders?
 No, the approach, instead, “is to build buzz” around the document by not delivering it each quarter.
 “When our senior leaders see it…they usually want to know more.
 When they initiate the discussion it seems to resonate more than us just putting out a report.”
 Adds Kautzky, “Its almost like a targeted marketing approach where we look to deliver our product to our customer when they are ready to consume it.”
 It’s worked.